BA(Hons) Creative and Professional Writing (with Foundation Year)

-You will have the opportunity to undertake extended creative writing projects in Years 2 and 3.
+You will have the opportunity to undertake extended creative writing projects in Year two and Year three.
 These projects will enable you to explore ideas that inspire you, strengthen an awareness of your individual style and build your confidence as a writer.
 Feedback from tutors will help you to develop and assess your writing from a professional standpoint.

 In undertaking these extended projects you will learn vital entrepreneurial and project management skills for a freelance career in the creative and cultural industries.
 We promote volunteering opportunities and internships with local cultural organisations, and are currently involved in a number of exciting partnerships with organisations including Arnolfini, Poetry Can, Spike Island, Bristol Museums, Galleries and Archives, and The Bristol Festival of Ideas.

 Bristol is a major creative hub for the arts and our staff have strong relationships with local organisations and events organisers.
 We'll encourage you to showcase your entrepreneurship and creativity by developing your own writing portfolio, and collaborating with students in subjects like graphic design and marketing.

 Build your portfolio

 You will have the opportunity to develop your news sense, working with UWE Bristol student media including the Hub Radio and Western Eye newspaper and magazine.
-Cellar Door magazine, published by our students, will give you the opportunity to showcase your creative writing, and you can also bring creative screenplays to life at our Centre for Performing Arts.
+Cellar Door magazine, published by our students, will give you the opportunity to showcase your creative writing, and you can also bring creative screenplays to life at our Centre for Music.

 Socialise and learn

 You will have the opportunity to supplement your studies with trips to cultural events and visits from highly experienced industry professionals.
 In addition, we will encourage you to set up your own social and creative enterprises, such as blogs, zines and writing groups.